ballerine-io/ballerine/README.md

 1. Document collection flow controlled by our **Headless SDK**.
 2. A manual review case management **Back Office**.
 3. Live communication between the parts using a **Workflow Engine**, that also defines the process steps.
-4. A simple JSON containing **Rules** that are checked during the flow.
+4. A simple JSON containing **Risk Rules** that are checked during the flow.

 **Parts of the system you might look for but are not in THIS demo:**
 - Advanced Back Office - To try it out go to our [Case management back office page](https://github.com/ballerine-io/ballerine/blob/main/websites/docs/src/pages/en/learn/back-office.md).